elycruz/gulpw/README.md

 - **ignoredTasks {Array}:**  List of standalone tasks to ignore when calling build (*note some tasks are included as conglomerate tasks).
 - **lintBeforeBuild {Boolean}:** Top level lint flag for overriding linting functionality in all subtasks.
 Default `null`.

+#####Flags that can affect this task:
+- --dev
+- --skip-lint
+- --skip-csslint
+- --skip-jslint

 ### clean
 The 'clean' task cleans out any artifact files outputted by a bundle;  E.g., if a bundle has a *`files` or